ggeorgak11/synthesizing/README.md

-Code used to generate the synthetic sets for the paper:
+## Synthesizing Training Data for Object Detection in Indoor Scenes.
 G. Georgakis, A. Mousavian, A. C. Berg, J. Kosecka

-# Synthesizing Training Data for Object Detection in Indoor Scenes.
+This is code used to generate the synthetic sets for the paper.
 Set-up to work for kitchen scenes and generates both a blended and a simple superimposed dataset.